Post job

 Assist in a variety of classrooms throughout the district with children who qualified for para support

-• In order for certain substitute paraprofessional responsibilities to be completed, the job requires the skill "resourcefulness."
-According to a substitute paraprofessional resume, "teacher assistants must find ways to explain information to students who have different learning styles."
-As an example, this snippet was taken directly from a resume about how this skill applies: "showed resourcefulness and effectiveness in meeting the needs of students with limited english language proficiency as well as learning disabilities. "
+Resourcefulness.
+For certain substitute paraprofessional responsibilities to be completed, the job requires competence in "resourcefulness."
+The day-to-day duties of a substitute paraprofessional rely on this skill, as "teacher assistants must find ways to explain information to students who have different learning styles."
+For example, this snippet was taken directly from a resume about how this skill applies to what substitute paraprofessionals do: "showed resourcefulness and effectiveness in meeting the needs of students with limited english language proficiency as well as learning disabilities. "

 Substitute Paraprofessional Resume